 Elizabeth Spencer Winery is located in one of the smallest buildings in the valley.
 This building was built in 1872 and served as the original post office for the town of Rutherford.
 Despite the winery name, there is no actual Elizabeth Spencer.
 Rather the winery is a partnership and the name comes from combining the owner’s first names.

-Elizabeth Pressler spent many years working at select Napa Wineries; she first came to the Napa Valley in 1978 as a tour guide for Joseph Phelps winery.
+Elizabeth Pressler spent many years working at select Napa Valley wineries; she first came to the Napa Valley in 1978, working as a tour guide for Joseph Phelps winery.
 In later years she became involved with marketing and advancing what are now some of Napa’s most prestigious limited production labels.

 Spencer Graham has been involved in the wine industry for his entire working life as a chef, sommelier and then later owning his own wine distribution business.
 Both Elizabeth and Spencer share the actual wine making duties with their primary winemaker.

-In 2017 the Elizabeth Spencer Studio opened on the same site as the tasting room – next to the parking lot.
-This formerly was a photography studio.
-Elizabeth Spencer uses the space for private tastings and hosting larger groups.
+In 2017 the Elizabeth Spencer Studio opened on site with the entrance located in the back southwest corner of their parking lot.
+This building was formerly a photography studio.
+Elizabeth Spencer uses the space for private tastings and hosting larger groups and it is not always open for walk-in tastings.
 A sizable patio/garden area in the back extends all the way to the fence at the edge of Highway 29.

-In addition to their general walk in tasting, two more intimate tastings can be reserved within at least 24 hours notice.
-One, the Blind Tasting is both an educational experience (information is provided on how to evaluate wines) and fun experience.
-To some groups it becomes a competitive experience.
-And the Appellation Tasting focuses on wines from select sub appellations within the Napa Valley.
-This particular tasting features 4 to 6 wines from completely different growing regions.
-These wines are paired with select cheeses and your host will discuss how the differences in soil and climate help create such unique wines.
+In addition to their general tastings, two more intimate tastings can be reserved within at least 24 hours notice.
+One, a Blind Tasting is both an educational experience (information is provided on how to evaluate wines) and a fun experience.
+To some groups it becomes a competitive gathering.
+And the Appellation Tasting focuses on wines from select sub-appellations within the Napa Valley.
+This particular tasting features 4 to 6 wines sourced from completely different growing regions.
+These wines are paired with select cheeses while a host discusses how differences in how soil and climate help create different characteristics in the wines.
 Wines from the same vintages are usually offered.

 NOTE: this review has been identified as needing a *major* update.